-Charts of the week from 23 to 27 January 2023: economic sentiment, value of fiscally verified invoices, turnover in trade and average gross wage per employee
+Charts of the week from 24 to 28 March 2025: economic sentiment, turnover in trade and real estate

 National productivity board